wsp-sag/network_wrangler/CONTRIBUTING.md

 8. Core developer will review your pull request and suggest changes.
 9. After requested changes are complete, core developer will sign off on pull-request merge.

+!!! tip
-!tip: Keep pull requests small and focused.
+    Keep pull requests small and focused.
 One issue is best.

+!!! tip
-!tip: Don't forget to update any associated #documentation as well!
+    Don't forget to update any associated [documentation](#documentation) as well!

 ## Documentation

-Documentation is produced by mkdocs:
+Documentation is stored in the `/docs` folder and created by [`mkdocs`](https://www.mkdocs.org/) using the [`material-for-mkdocs`](https://squidfunk.github.io/mkdocs-material/) theme.

-- `mkdocs build`: builds documentation
-- `mkdocs serve`: builds and serves documentation to review locally in browswer
+!!! example "Build and locally serve documentation"
+    ```bash
+    mkdocs serve
+    ```

-Documentation is built and deployed using the [`mike`](https://github.com/jimporter/mike) package and Github Actions configured in `.github/workflows/` for each "ref" (i.e. branch) in the network_wrangler repository.
+Documentation is deployed using the [`mike`](https://github.com/jimporter/mike) package and Github Actions configured in `.github/workflows/` for each "ref" (i.e. branch) in the network_wrangler repository.

-## Testing and Continuous Integration
+## Making sure your code works

+### Linting and Type Checking

+Before even running the tests, its a good idea to lint and check the types of the code using pre-commit:

+!!! example Run pre-commit
+    ```bash
+    pre-commit run --all-files
+    ```

+Your code **must** pass the pre-commit tests as a part of continuous integration, so you might as well fix anything now if it arises.

+### Adding Tests

+### Running Tests

 Tests and test data reside in the `/tests` directory:

-- `pytest`: runs all tests
+!!! example Run all tests
+    ```bash
+    pytest
+    ```

+Your code **must** pass the these tests as a part of continuous integration, so you might as well fix anything now if it arises.

+### Profiling Performance

+When you run the tests, their performance is profiled using `pytest-profiling` and profiles for tests are stored in `.prof` directory.
+If you want to explore what is taking time in a particular test, you can do so using products like [`snakviz`](https://jiffyclub.github.io/snakeviz/)

+!!! example "Explore performance of a test"
+    ```bash
+    snakeviz .prof/<test_name>.prof
+    ```

+We also benchmark some specific tests (`test_benchmarks.py`) that we want to compare when reviewing pull requests.
+If you want to review how you are doing on these benchmarks you can save the benchmarks when you run pytestand compare these numbers to another branch.

+!!! example "Compare benchmarks between branches"
+    ```
+    pytest --benchmark-save=branch_1
+    git checkout branch_2
+    pytest --benchmark-save=branch_2
+    pytest-benchmark compare branch_1 branch_2
+    ```

+## Continuous Integration

 Continuous Integration is managed by Github Actions in `.github/workflows`.
 All tests other than those with the decorator `@pytest.mark.skipci` will be run.